 DL-T: Content suitable for teen and older audiences

 DL-MA: Content suitable only for mature audiences

-Not yet labeled: Content that has not been labeled
+Not yet labelled: Content that has not been labelled

 Parked domains: Registered but undeveloped website domains.

-Below-the-fold: Section of a page people have to scroll down to see.
+Below the fold: Section of a page that people have to scroll down to see.

 In-video: Video where ads are shown within the video player.